kirubeltadesse/kirubeltadesse/README.md

 - 🔭 I’m currently working on ...
 Personal projects
 - 🌱 I’m currently learning ...
-Spring boot application
+Agent orchestration
-- 👯 I’m looking to collaborate on ... bash script and automations
+- 👯 I’m looking to collaborate on ...
+Bash script and automations
 - 🤔 I’m looking for help with ...
-Intellji configuration of wsl2
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Personal Website](https://kirubeltadesse.github.io/)
 - ⚡ Fun fact: ... love soccer and praying 🙏🏿